-In this section you’ll find a short presentation of selected case stories that aim to show the many application of our Watermakers and which experiences our customers have had with the product.
+Here you will find a short presentation of selected cases that aim to show the many applications of our desalination units and the experiences our customers have had with our products.

 A homeowner in the island of Aegina in Greece discovered that watering his newly established garden with municipal water was a very costly exercise indeed.
 At more than Euros 7 per m³ (US$ 30 per 1000 gallons) the costs of watering the garden was around Euro 35 (US$ 42) per day.
 As the home is very near to the sea the owner got interested in reverse osmosis options.

-Like offshore installations such as oil rigs or fish farms, ocean going navy vessels are accustomed with the generation of freshwater from seawater.
-They cannot rely on storage tanks but requires freshwater production to be available 24/7.
+Like offshore installations such as oil rigs or fish farming, ocean-going navy vessels are accustomed to produce fresh water from seawater.
+The vessels cannot rely on storage tanks but require freshwater production to be available 24/7.